SOG Baton Q4 Review

 SOG repeatedly makes unique multi-tools.
 We find their execution to be a little rough, but the innovation is welcome.
 The Baton Q4 stands out for a truly unique and very utilitarian form factor.
-It's design and geometry is a little clumsy, but the drawbacks are easily overlooked by those that will employ its unique function.
+Its design and geometry is a little clumsy, but the drawbacks are easily overlooked by those that will employ its unique function.
 We have come to understand multi-tools as folding pliers with more tools in the handles.
 On these "standard" designs, the pliers are optimized while the other functions tag along.
 The Baton Q4 is a ratcheting screwdriver with a few functions in one end and an overall structure that "breaks" to turn into basic pliers.
-For extensive work with any sort of screwdriver bit (the Baton includes 12 bits and is endlessly customizable with standard 1/4" drive bits), this Top Pick is the best multi-tool we have used.
+For extensive work with any sort of screwdriver bit (the Baton includes 12 bits and is endlessly customizable with standard 1/4" drive bits), this is nearly the best multi-tool we have used.

 With functions, more is better, to a point.
 We choose a "multi-tool" because it has "multiple tools".
 We want multiple tools, of course.
 But we also need for each of those tools to be functional.
 Cramming in more, just to have more, is ineffective if the additional features don't work.
 Any multi-tool is going to optimize one attribute at the expense of the function of one or more of the others.
 The Baton Q4 optimized the screwdriver function.
 As a screwdriver, the SOG works nearly as well as a stand-alone option.
 With aftermarket accessories, it will even more closely approximate a dedicated screwdriver.
 All the other features of the SOG are significantly compromised in the interest of optimizing the screwdriver.